-7 An historian at the University of California, Berkely, Professor Gerald D. Feldman, has done extensive work in documenting the Nazi seizure of insurance assets.
+7 An historian at the University of California, Berkeley, Professor Gerald D. Feldman, conducted extensive research into the Nazi seizure of insurance assets.
 See, for one account, Chapter 6 of his work Allianz and the German Insurance Business, 1933-1945, (Cambridge, UK: Cambridge University Press, 2001).